-Rain

-- fed agriculture faces

-decreasing areas planted with field crops, poor investment, and low returns.
+Rain-fed agriculture faces a num ber of problem s and constraints that has led to the deterioration of resources, decreasing areas planted with field crops, poor investment, and low returns.
 These problems and constraints can be summarized as follows:

-Unplanned and accelerated urbanization activities have compromised agricultural land, especially in the high rainfall areas that resulted in the continued loss of large areas of fertile agricultural land for non-agricultural uses.
+- Unplanned and accelerated urbanization activities have compromised agricultural land, especially in the high rainfall areas that resulted in the continued loss of large areas of fertile agricultural land for non-agricultural uses.

-The continued fragmentation of agricultural land into small holdings that are no longer suitable for traditional farming or for mechanized agriculture, resulted in low income of small farmers, and in their interest to cultivate these small holdings.
+- The continued fragmentation of agricultural land into small holdings that are no longer suitable for traditional farming or for mechanized agriculture, resulted in low income of small farmers, and in their interest to cultivate these small holdings.

-Misuse of resources by applying improper agricultural practices, such as plowing in the direction of the slope, or using improper farm machinery.
+- Misuse of resources by applying improper agricultural practices, such as plowing in the direction of the slope, or using improper farm machinery.

-Planting crops in unsuitable environments, such as planting barley in marginal lands, wheat in areas suitable only for barley, and fruit trees in heavy clay soils, which resulted in the deterioration of land and natural vegetation, low productivity and net returns.
+- Planting crops in unsuitable environments, such as planting barley in marginal lands, wheat in areas suitable only for barley, and fruit trees in heavy clay soils, which resulted in the deterioration of land and natural vegetation, low productivity and net returns.

-Failure of the agricultural research system in finding proper solutions for problems facing highland farmers, such as drought-resistant varieties, introducing economically valid measures for conserving soil moisture and water harvesting, introducing and promoting high-value cash crops, as well as shortcomings in agricultural extension and technology transfer, in training of farmers on new technologies, and in encouraging them to properly use them.
+- Failure of the agricultural research system in finding proper solutions for problems facing highland farmers, such as drought-resistant varieties, introducing economically valid measures for conserving soil moisture and water harvesting, introducing and promoting high-value cash crops, as well as shortcomings in agricultural extension and technology transfer, in training of farmers on new technologies, and in encouraging them to properly use them.

-Unavailability of suitable and recommended agricultural inputs, especially seeds of improved field crops varieties and seedlings of fruit trees resistant to specific diseases.
+- Unavailability of suitable and recommended agricultural inputs, especially seeds of improved field crops varieties and seedlings of fruit trees resistant to specific diseases.

-Inadequate credit programs for rain
+- Inadequate credit programs for rain-fed agriculture.

-Outbreak of plant diseases affecting fruit trees especially stone fruits, which damaged many plantations.
+- Outbreak of plant diseases affecting fruit trees especially stone fruits, which damaged many plantations.

-Lack of legislation regulating urban expansion on prime agricultural land and land fragmentation.
+- Lack of legislation regulating urban expansion on prime agricultural land and land fragmentation.

-Inadequate marketing of rain

-- fed agricultural produce cultivation of high value crops for which local and export markets are available.
+- Inadequate marketing of rain-fed agricultural produce and limited attention given to promoting the cultivation of high value crops for which local and export markets are available.
 This contributed to the low value of agricultural output and limited export opportunities.

--stect suband to take advantage of concessions Insufficient governmental programs to support rain provided by the international agreements for the support of rainfed farmers.
+- Insufficient governmental programs to support rain- fed sub -sector and to take advantage of concessions provided by the international agreements for the support of rainfed farmers.